|

 T

-he Current Colour Code for Llaima is currently at YELLOW .
+he Current Colour Code for Llaima is currently at the YELLOW Alert Level.

 T

-he volcano Llaima in Chile was successfully forecasted by INTLVRC's programme ERUPTION Pro 10.7 to erupt in 2008 with a 70.47% probability of an eruption event.
+he volcano Llaima in Chile was previously and successfully forecasted by INTLVRC's programme ERUPTION Pro 10.7 to erupt in 2008 with a 70.47% probability of an eruption event.

 JAPAN